carlosarzua/kanji-dictionary/README.md

 # kanji-dictionary
-This is a kanji dictionary where you can check whether a character you're studying contains a phonetic radical or not.
+Radical™ is a Japanese-English dictionary where you can check readings, meanings, phonetic radicals and phonetic radicals of kanji characters as well as words.
+It is the only dictionary that correctly distinguishes between meaning radicals and phonetic radicals in kanji characters.